 The prime difference between traditional grass-fed ghee and cultured ghee is their making process and the starter ingredient.
 Usually, in making regular ghee or clarified butter, it is cooked from regular unsalted butter.
 But when it is about cooking cultured ghee, it is made from cultured butter.

-Cultured butter is prepared from milk and it is a process of natural fermentation.
+Cultured butter is prepared from milk, and it is a process of natural fermentation.
 But the beauty of cultured ghee is although it does not contain any live culture or bacteria, it has a soothing effect on the stomach.

 Digestion friendliness vs. fermentation process

-In this process, ghee becomes lactose-free but in the fermentation process, because of the chemical reaction, entire lactose gets eliminated and turned into lactic acid.
+In this process, ghee becomes lactose-free, but in the fermentation process, because of the chemical reaction, the entire lactose gets eliminated and turned into lactic acid.
 If digestion friendliness is the result, the fermentation process of the cultured ghee is the reason behind the result that makes this dairy product 100% safe for diet regardless you are lactose intolerant or not.

 Cultured ghee offers a high smoke point

 Like regular ghee, cultured organic ghee offers a higher smoking point.
 It is 485° Fahrenheit, and that makes it safe for high-temperature cooking.
 You can use cultured ghee for baking, gourmet cooking, etc., and it stays stable, unlike most cooking oils.
 As a result, cultured ghee acts as a safer cooking oil.

 You can preserve it in the kitchen without refrigeration, and cultured ghee will remain unharmed for 12 months from its date of manufacturing.
 However, you have to safeguard cultured ghee is a dry, dark shelf away from the light.
 Cultured ghee is photosensitive as light exposure generates moisture in the jar, spoiling the ghee quality.

 Cultured ghee – What are the main health benefits of using cultured ghee as a diet?